rwhaling/rwhaling.github.io/content/posts/rnbo_test_1/index.md

 <img src="/imgs/rnbo_test_1_screenshot.png"/>

 The synth sound is an adjustable asymmetric triangle oscillator `tri~` running into `tanh~` for warm overdrive, and then into a modeled buchla-style low-pass-gate from the standard library: `sbb.env.lpg`.
-I can't understate how *good* this lpg sounds - it's kind of a game changer, I've never made something this simple with Max that sounds reasonably presentable.
-The other piece of this is the very simple delay and a plate reverb that is copypasta'd from the RNBO guitar pedals collection - and again, I feel like this is the first reverb I've ever heard in max that sounds decent.
+I can't understate how *good* this lpg sounds - it's kind of a game changer, I've never made something this simple with Max that sounds this presentable.
+The other piece of this is the very simple delay and a plate reverb that is copypasta'd from the RNBO guitar pedals collection - and again, I feel like this is the first reverb I've ever heard in max that sounds nice.

-Until this, I'd always had to rely on Ableton or hardware synthesizers to make things sound nice, even if I was running the actual generative algorithms in Max.
+Until now, I'd always had to rely on Ableton or hardware synthesizers to make things sound nice, even if I was running the actual generative algorithms in Max.
 But I also found myself really struggling with Max, especially with larger pieces - Max4Live does really weird stuff if you run multiple instances of the same patch, and it really interfered with every attempt I made to design abstractions.
 RNBO seems to fix a lot of the abstraction issues as well, and to have a very principled approach to defining parameters at the top-level, and bubbling them up from embedded sub-patchers.

 I'll write more about the generative techniques and design patterns as I keep iterating on this.
 The other giant question for me is how things interface at the webassembly/WebAudio layer, which I am completely ignorant about at the moment.
 The "moonshot" for me would be to have a Rust program sending MIDI events into a RNBO patch in the same browser window, which opens up a huge range of possibilities - but I'd also settle for just controlling this kind of patch with p5.js or something like that.